lorenuars19/makefile-src-updater/README.md

 2. Split the file into two files $splitA & $splitB
 3. Append the content to $splitA
 4. Re-join the two files
+# Contribute
+I am far form an expert in shell scripting, there's likely better ways to implement it.
+So feel free to pull request, to upgrade and improve this script